mohitkumar1043/NCM/README.md

 ### 🔍 For Users

 - **Product Search**: Users can search for products.
-- **Nearby Shops**: View a list of shops sorted by the user's selected or current location.
+- **Nearby Shops**:the application displays a list of shops that sell the product, sorted in ascending order of distance from the user's location — so the nearest shop appears first.
 - **Shop Page**: Click on a shop to view:
-  - Product list with:
+  - Products with:
     - Name
     - Image
     - Price